How to plan your Wedding Budget

 Have an open bar during the first couple of hours serving only cocktail and beers.
-Then turn it into a cash bar, meaning, you guests will pay for their own drink.
-The first advantage to this situatione is that you keep your costs low and second, this slows down the alcohol consumption and avoid drinking problem that can really turn into a bad situation.
+Then turn it into a cash bar, meaning, your guests will pay for their own drink.
+The first advantage of this situation is that you keep your costs low and second, this slows down the alcohol consumption and avoid drinking problem that can really turn into a bad situation.

 The number listed earlier shows that a wedding cake cost above $500.
 Do you know that only half of your guests will eat cake?
 I bet that most bakery or venues won't tell you that!

 Also, ask yourself, do you really need to go this crazy on the cake decoration?
 Sure it could look amazing but… it is going to be eaten!
 Again, a good photographer will make any cake looks good on picture.
 Just keep it simple.
 Groceries store makes those and they taste great.
 Not only there are delicious but they also taste good while being very affordable.

 Another way to save money if to have a small cake done just for the 2 of you and offer a dessert bar to your guests.
 The cake table will look amazing and full while keeping your wallet and guests pretty happy.

 Let me tell you, I would rather see you have a taco cart rather than fillet minion if this allows you to hire the DJ or the photographer of your dream.
 Fancy food can be outrageously expensive.
 A buffet is usually the best option offered by many venues too.
 Again, the goal is to keep your prices down.